 The return on life concept is something that I have been working with people as we develop alternative options to a traditional retirement plan.
 Rather than continuing in a career that has provided the financial well-being to raise a family but has not provided a vocation, people can opt to change direction and engage in a “second” career that is more fulfilling because they have the freedom to be able to do it.
 When work doesn’t feel like work, why stop when you hit some arbitrary age?

 Planning can help provide peace of mind that comes with having options and knowing where you are on the roadmap.
-It helps to provide direction in times when difficult transitions can occur, such as a job loss, a difficult health diagnosis, or unexpected death of a loved one.
+It helps to provide direction in times when difficult transitions can occur, such as a job loss, a difficult health diagnosis, or the unexpected death of a loved one.
 One way to look at life is that it is a series of transitions.
 How well we manage life’s transitions, results in how fulfilled and happy we can expect to be.